CONSULTANCY & RESEARCH

 -

 Aimed at Board Members, Senior Leaders and Executives these sessions help clients to improve their understanding of the issues affecting racially minoritised colleagues in the workplace and identify strategies for change.
-Uniquely grounded in the disciplines of Psychology, Psychotherapy and Sociology, clients work with us in private and in confidence, away from the spotlight of group training sessions to:
+Uniquely grounded in the disciplines of Psychology, Psychotherapy and Sociology, clients work with us to:

 build their personal understanding, analysis and awareness of racial justice